-If you take out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s most likely been a while since your last heating service, and likely time to get a new one.
+If you remove your home’s air filter, hold it up to a light.
+If you can’t see light coming through it, it’s most likely been a while since your last heating service, and likely time to replace it.
 If it’s a simple disposable air filter, just replace it with a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
-Check the filter packaging to see how long the new air filter is supposed to be used.
+Check the filter packaging to see how long the new air filter is designed to be used.
 2. Double check your thermostat.

 3. Open up your air vents.